Channel Coding

 All of these properties are initialized only after a call to

-Checks to see if the given
+Checks whether the given

-is a valid LDPC coded bitstream.- Parameters:
+codedBlockis a valid LDPC coded bitstream.- Parameters:

-must be a multiple of the propertyliftingSize
+codedBlockmust be a multiple of the propertyliftingSize(\(Z_c\)).- Returns:

-is returned if this is a valid LDPC code-word.
-Otherwise this function returnsFalse
+True is returned if this is a valid LDPC coded block.
+Otherwise, this function returns False.

-.- Return type:
+- Return type:

 boolean

-- class neoradium.ldpc.LdpcEncoder(baseGraphNo=1, modulation='QPSK', rv=0, txLayers=1, nRef=0, targetRate=0.4384765625)
+- class neoradium.ldpc.LdpcEncoder(baseGraphNo=1, modulation='QPSK', txLayers=1, nRef=0, targetRate=0.4384765625)

 This is the Low-Density Parity Check (LDPC) encoder class.
 It is derived from the

-class and performs the following tasks:Code block segmentation based on 3GPP TS 38.212, Section 5.2.2
+LdpcBaseclass and performs the following tasks:Code block segmentation based on 3GPP TS 38.212, Section 5.2.2

 LDPC encoding based on 3GPP TS 38.212, Section 5.3.2

-Rate Matching with bit selection and Interleaving based on 3GPP TS 38.212, Section 5.4.2
+Rate Matching with bit selection and interleaving based on 3GPP TS 38.212, Section 5.4.2

 - Parameters:

-baseGraphNo (int (default: 1)) – The base graph used by this LDPC encoder.
+baseGraphNo (int) – The base graph used by this LDPC encoder.
 It can be either 1 or 2.
 In NR, base graph 1 is designed for code rates from 1/3 to 22/24 (approximately 0.33-0.92) and base graph 2 from 1/5 to 5/6 (approximately 0.2-0.83).
-The choice between base graph 1 or 2 is based on the transport block size and the targeted code-rate (
+The choice between base graph 1 or 2 is based on the transport block size and the targeted code rate (

-).
-The choice of base graph then determines the maximum code-block size (8448 bits for base graph 1 and 3840 bits for base graph 2).
-The base graphs are defined as \(H_{BG}\) in 3GPP 3GPP TS 38.212, Tables 5.3.2-2 and 5.3.2-3.modulation (str (default: 'QPSK')) –
+targetRate).
+The choice of base graph then determines the maximum code block size (8448 bits for base graph 1 and 3840 bits for base graph 2).
+The base graphs are defined as \(H_{BG}\) in 3GPP 3GPP TS 38.212, Tables 5.3.2-2 and 5.3.2-3.modulation (str) –

 Modulation Scheme